- How to?

 - LOUI* allows you to find LOUIS and LOUISE, etc.

 - Customer.* = is used to find all the assignments of items in the Customer data file.

 - The - character (minus) is used to exclude words from the search.
 In this case, the word must be preceded by the minus sign -.

 For example "Position -HPosition -HRestorePosition" is used to find all the occurrences of "Position" other than "HPosition" and "HRestorePosition".

-The sought text can be replaced by a new text:
+The searched text can be replaced with new text: